 by Gerhard Horn

 It has been 40 years since Jeep dropped a V8 into the front of the Wrangler.
 Why did it take them so long?
 Well, to be brutally honest, the last thing the Wrangler needed was more power.
 It's not exactly known for its superior handling prowess, and adding more power to the mix just seemed like a bad idea.
-That didn't stop owners from doing engine swaps, however, scary experiences for which there aren't enough brakes in the world.
+That didn't stop owners from doing engine swaps, however; these were scary experiences for which there aren't enough brakes in the world.
 But now there's a V8 Wrangler straight from the factory in the form of the Jeep Wrangler Rubicon 392, and unlike the mad gearhead next door, Jeep adds all of the other things needed to make a high-performance Wrangler work.
-Bigger brakes, check.
-A custom Fox suspension, check.
-470-horsepower V8, duh, check.
+Bigger brakes?
+Check.
+A custom Fox suspension?
+Check.
+And it's all to support a 470-horsepower V8.
+That makes it more powerful than the new Ford Bronco Raptor.

 See trim levels and configurations: